parap/todo/Readme.md

 =========== TODO now ============

-- FIX fucking login let user to stay online for a long!
-Cookie disappears for some mysterious reason

 - fix bug for 12th month statistic? month's % can't be 0 while week's % > 0

 - setup Google Analytics